-Panther lets you use all your favorite legacy fonts, including those that started as a font suitcase in Mac OS 9.
-If you've brought a font suitcase into Mac OS X, the file might contain both TrueType and PostScript versions of the same font.
+Tiger lets you use all your favorite legacy fonts, including those that started as a font suitcase in Mac OS 9 or were custom built.
+If you've brought a font suitcase into Mac OS X, the file might contain both TrueType and bitmapped versions of the same font.
 Mac OS X will open and use both fonts, creating potential conflicts.